What is the electric current?

 The circuit is made of copper wire, switch board, bulb and power source.

 When the switch is closed the current flows and the bulb glows.
 Once the switch is open the flow of current is stopped.
-To avoid short circuit, load is used and cell as power source.
+To avoid short circuit, the load is used and cell as a power source.

 V = I R

 Where V is the voltage in volts and it measures the difference the electrical energy between 2 points on a circuit